Engee documentation

 Dynamics

-No dynamics (By default) | One time-constant dynamics | Two time-constant dynamics | Three time-constant dynamics | Four time-constant dynamics | Five time-constant dynamics
+Charge dynamics — pass battery dynamics model:q[<br>] No dynamics (default) | One time-constant dynamics | Two time-constant dynamics | Three time-constant dynamics | Four time-constant dynamics | Five time-constant dynamics

-• Five time-constant dynamics - the equivalent circuit contains five parallel RC sections.
-Specify the time constants using the parameters First time constant, Second time constant, Third time constant, Fourth time constant and Fifth time constant.
+• Five time-constant dynamics — the equivalent circuit contains five parallel RC sections.
+Specify time constants using the parameters First time constant, Second time constant, Third time constant, Fourth time constant and Fifth time constant.

-First polarisation resistance is the first RC resistance.
+First polarization resistance — first RC resistance

-0.005 ohms (by default) | positive number.
+0.005 ohms (default) | a positive number

-The resistance of the first parallel RC section.
+Resistance of the first parallel RC section.
 This parameter primarily affects the ohmic losses of the RC section.

 Dependencies